NCEAS/vegbank2/helm/README.md

 # Recovery & Backup

 The vegbank DB will be backed up using the `cnpg` `ScheduledBackUp` custom resource.
 To learn more about this, view our `cnpg` operator documentation [here](https://github.com/DataONEorg/k8s-cluster/blob/main/operators/postgres/postgres.md#database-backups).

+The default values for the backups generated can be found [here](https://github.com/DataONEorg/dataone-cnpg/blob/main/values.yaml).
+For example, if you do not define 'schedule' in `values-cnpg.yaml` - it will default to "0 0 21 * * *" which is 9PM UTC Daily (1PM PST).

 ## Recovering from a ScheduledBackup